Immigration agencies struggle with ‘mismatched’ laws, policy whiplash

 And Trump used that flexibility to staff top roles in immigration agencies with prominent names from the restrictionist movement, drawing vocal support from staff who supported hawkish policies.

-“There definitely were aspects of the law enforcement culture and voices, especially the unions from within CBP and ICE that were strongly strongly encouraging of all of those policies,” said Meissner.
+“There definitely were aspects of the law enforcement culture and voices, especially the unions from within CBP and ICE, that were strongly strongly encouraging of all of those policies,” Meissner said.

 “But there also were people in those agencies that were marginalized during that period of time, and were deeply offended by the rhetoric and by the very, very extreme characterization of migration and migrants.”

-Mayorkas’s role as one of the architects of the Obama-era DACA program and relentless GOP attacks on the administration’s border policies have turned the secretary into a lightning rod, often facing impeachment threats from House Republicans.
+Mayorkas’s role as one of the architects of the Obama-era Deferred Action for Childhood Arrivals program, and relentless GOP attacks on the administration’s border policies, have turned the secretary into a lightning rod, often facing impeachment threats from House Republicans.

 But looking inward, Mayorkas has his hands full at the helm of an agency with about 260,000 employees.